 Our big, dramatic mountains are home to some of the best backcountry skiing in the state.
 However, many of our most technical backcountry lines are accessible only by snowmobile, then foot, out drainages without easy winter access.
 If you’re hoping to spend a day in the backcountry in the Gunnison Valley, your best bet is to hire a guide and your second best bet is to visit one of the local ski shops and get current intel straight from the folks who play in the mountains every week.
 Frank and Brittany Konsella also have a sweet website with tons of information on skiing the 14er’s and as well as locally around Crested Butte: 14erskiers.com.

 The Crested Butte Avalanche Center offers a daily snow and avalanche report during the winter ski season.
 At a bare minimum, your preparations should include tuning into the report in the weeks leading up to your travels to get a sense of the snowpack and current dangers.
-As always, we advise that you bring the necessary avalanche safety gear with you when exploring the backcountry: avalanche beacon, shovel, probe, and a backcountry partner.
+As always, we advise that you bring the necessary avalanche safety gear with you when exploring the backcountry: avalanche beacon, shovel, probe, your brain, and a backcountry partner.

 Ski and Snowboard Rentals